gravnetic/coleforcongress.github.io/public/index.md

 Dave Cole is an entrepreneur and an engineer, with experience growing businesses in the private sector and modernizing government as a public servant.
 He served in President Obama's White House as a Senior Advisor for Technology.

-He's running for Congress as a Democrat in New Jersey's 2nd Congressional District.
-He will work tirelessly on behalf of families across South Jersey to bring back jobs, create new opportunities, ensure affordable and effective health care, invest in education and infrastructure, and protect our natural environment for generations to come.
+He's exploring running for Congress as a Democrat in New Jersey's 2nd Congressional District.
+He will work tirelessly on behalf of families across South Jersey to jumpstart the economy, ensure access to affordable health care, invest in education and infrastructure, and protect our natural environment for generations to come.

 [Learn more »](/about)